duanyytop/ckb-wallet/README.md

 - Creating HD wallet
 - Importing HD wallet from mnemonic

-## Todo

 - Fetching balance with address
-- Sending capacity to other addresses
+- Sending capacity to mainnet or testnet addresses
+- Nervos DAO deposit and withdraw